Western Bay of Plenty assesses damage from Cyclone Gabrielle

 “Our hearts go out to the many people around the country whose homes and properties have been damaged by the cyclone, and in particular to the Fire and Emergency staff in Muriwai who were trapped in a collapsed building this morning.”

-Tolley said the declaration of a National State of Emergency indicated how serious and widespread this extreme weather event has been for many.
-Thousands of people were still without power and schools around the region closed for the day.
+Tolley said the declaration of a national state of emergency indicated how serious and widespread this extreme weather event has been for many.
+Thousands of people were without power and schools around the region closed for the day.

 People were advised to check the PowerCo website and Waka Kotahi’s journey planner website for updated information on outages and road closures.